We ask ourselves why we are like this.

 I don’t think any of us can point to a definitive reason and say THIS IS WHY I AM WHO I AM.
 Some of us feel we were born with the wrong body, some of us feel were assigned the wrong gender at birth, some of us… well, we go back and forth like a ping-pong ball trying to find a reason why.
 I get tired of looking for a reason why I am who I am.
 Ultimately I don’t think it’s anything I’ll understand and I try not to speculate about it.
 In many ways, I am comforted by accepting I was born this way.

 BUT!
 When we say we were born this way, could there be a genetic reason for it?
 What if it’s not trauma, enlightenment, or anything else, but something biological wiring us in this way?
 Could our genes impact our gender identity?

 We are about to enter the OVERTHINKING ZONE, so fasten your garter belts, ladies.

-My friend Marci and I have been chatting about this over the last few days and she sent over a couple of articles you may find interesting.
+A friend of mine and I have been chatting about this over the last few days and she sent over a couple of articles you may find interesting.
 Ultimately I can’t say if biological factors influence who I am, or who any of us is.
 If it wasn’t for spell check I wouldn’t even be able to spell neurologist, let alone be able to make any sort of decision about the link between genes and femme jeans.
 I suppose you could make an argument for this as well as against it.

 However, would I like this to be true?
 Would I want there to be a connection between my brain and my gender identity?
 Would I like there to be a biological reason I was born this way?